John McFall, Baron McFall of Alcluith: Early life

 McFall went to a boys' school, St Patrick's Secondary School (since merged with Notre Dame High School to form Our Lady & St Patrick's High School), on Hawthornhill Road in Castlehill, Dumbarton, leaving without any qualifications at 15.
 His father was a school caretaker and his mother had a newsagents shop, which sparked his (later) interest in how to run businesses.
 He worked for the local Parks Department in Dumbarton and then in a factory.

-At the age of 24, he studied at Paisley College of Technology (now the University of the West of Scotland) receiving a BSc in Chemistry.
-In 1977, he wanted to widen his knowledge away from science and obtained a BA from the Open University in Education and Philosophy.
-He was a chemistry and maths teacher from 1974–1987 in Dumbarton, Kirkintilloch and Glasgow, becoming a deputy-head in Glasgow and Secretary of his Constituency Labour Party before he entered Parliament.
+At the age of 24, he studied at Paisley College of Technology (now the University of the West of Scotland) receiving a BSc in chemistry.
+In 1977, he wanted to widen his knowledge away from science and obtained a BA from the Open University in education and philosophy.
+He was a chemistry and maths teacher from 1974 to 1987 in Dumbarton, Kirkintilloch and Glasgow, becoming a deputy-head in Glasgow and secretary of his Constituency Labour Party before he entered Parliament.
 Whilst a teacher he completed a part-time course over three years at the University of Strathclyde for an MBA.
-In 1994, he became a Visiting Professor at Strathclyde University Business School, and now is a member of the Strategic Advisory Board at the University of Glasgow Business School.
+In 1994, he became a visiting professor at Strathclyde University Business School, and now is a member of the Strategic Advisory Board at the University of Glasgow Business School.
 He is a member of the GMB Union.

 Political career

 He was first elected for the Dumbarton constituency, Scotland, at the 1987 general election, after the previous MP, Ian Campbell retired.
 His original majority was a little over 2,000.
 Dumbarton constituency was replaced with the new West Dunbartonshire constituency for the 2005 general election, which McFall won with a majority over 12,500.

 In 1995 he introduced a private member's bill, the Wild Mammals (Protection) Bill which, although unsuccessful, informed the Hunting Act 2004 outlawing the hunting of mammals by dogs in England and Wales.

-He was a whip and junior minister (for Education, Training and Employment, Health and Community Relations, then in 1999 for Economy and Education) at the Northern Ireland Office from 1998–99.
+He was a whip and junior minister (for Education, Training and Employment, Health and Community Relations, then in 1999 for Economy and Education) at the Northern Ireland Office from 1998 to 1999.

 In 2001 he was appointed Chair of the Treasury Select Committee, and reappointed for a second term in this position in 2005.
 The committee conducted inquiries into the banking crisis, producing evidence of the bonus culture, the lack of banking qualifications among many top bankers and poor oversight of the industry by the Financial Services Authority.

 On 29 January 2010, McFall announced his intention to stand down as an MP at the 2010 general election.